54 Bathroom Safety Tips For Seniors – A Helpful Guide

 The List !

-Walabot Home the latest, and most advanced Automatic Fall Detection system on the market today, is designed to detect falls in the bathroom and to instantly send alerts to family and caregivers !
+Walabot Home the latest, and most advanced Automatic Fall Detection system on the market today, is designed to detect falls in the bathroom and throughout the house, and to instantly send alerts to family and caregivers !

-It was initially specifically for the bathroom, but now you can have the system throught your house or flat.
+It was initially specifically for the bathroom, but now you can have the system throughout your house or flat.

 For the floor